-Inexperienced, distracted teen drivers create more of a threat in the summer says Philadelphia car accident lawyer Rand Spear.
+Inexperienced, distracted teen drivers create more of a threat in the summer says Philadelphia car accident injury lawyer Rand Spear.

 Motor vehicle crashes are a leading cause of death for teens with more than 2,100 teens killed and more than 243,000 being treated in emergency rooms for injuries suffered in car accidents in 2013, according to the federal Centers for Disease Control and Prevention.
 Philadelphia car accident lawyer Rand Spear talked about how many teens don’t appreciate the dangers of driving a car on a podcast available on YouTube.